inoi/trombi/doc/python-api.rst

       by passing in ``auth_username`` and ``auth_password`` as keyword arguments, we can now use CouchDB servers using HTTP Basic Authentication.

+   .. attribute:: client_args

+      These additional arguments are directly passed to the :meth:`AsyncHTTPClient` upon creation.
+This way the user can configure the underlying HTTP client, for example to allow more concurrent connections by passing
+      ``max_simultaneous_connections`` keyword argument.

    .. method:: create(name, callback)